ygeszvain/pics/README.md

 ## Cool and Wow factor

 1. Cutting-edge and scalable technologies used.
 2. User friendly from uploading the data to the report retrieval.
 3. The pipeline is modular and re-producable.
 4. Amazing and interactive dashboards to understand data.

 ## Takeaway(s) and Future Enhancements

+1. PySpark big data processing in Kedro